leanswift/leanswift.github.io/Customerportal/src/pages/add-ons/payment-portal/UserManual-PaymentModule-CustomerPortal-AdminUser.md

 # Overview
 LeanSwift Customer Portal is a customer self-service web portal that enables users to get instance access to information about their orders, invoices and payments.
 With additional add-ons, uses can also make e-payments directly via the portal.
 It is seamlessly integrated with Infor M3 CloudSuite using ION.
 Customer Portal offers a single point of access to structured information about customer transactions and self-service functionality such as pay invoices, user management and much more.

+The Payment Portal module is an add-on for Customer Portal which provides customers the ability to make payments for orders and invoices via the portal.
+The first version of this module uses CyberSource as the payment gateway and provides support for Credit Card payments.

 <div align="right">
 <b>
  <a href="#toc">↥ Go to Top</a>